 AIR's work in the area of climate and hurricanes is by no means complete, and conclusions reached thus far are tentative.
 More refined views of how hurricane risk shifts under a changing climate will come with more historical experience and more research.

-Dr. Peter Sousounis is assistant vice president, director of meteorology in the Research and Modeling Division at AIR Worldwide.
 This article first appeared in AIR Worldwide's In Focus blog and is reprinted with permission.